 Retention of students in senior secondary schools

-What We Have Found80% of students remained at school to their 17th birthday.
-Retention rates have been gradually increasing since 2009.
-However, differences remain between girls and boys, and Māori and non-Māori.
+What We Have FoundIn 2012, 81.4% of students remained at school to their 17th birthday.
+Retention rates have been gradually increasing since 2009 but differences remain between girls and boys, and Māori and non-Māori.

 Percentage of students staying on at school to age 17.

-The positive effect of each additional year of schooling on incomes has been estimated to range from 5 to 10% (Norton et al. 2000).
-According to Norton (2000), the risk of unemployment for those with no school qualifications or only Year 11 qualifications is higher than for those with Year 12 or Year 13 qualifications.
+According to Norton et al. (2000) the risk of unemployment for those with no school qualifications or only Year 11 qualifications is higher than for those with Year 12 or Year 13 qualifications.
+The positive effect of each additional year of schooling on incomes has been estimated to range from 5 to 10%.

 - Alton-Lee, A. (2003).
 Quality Teaching for Diverse Students in Schooling: Best Evidence Synthesis.
 Wellington: Ministry of Education.